 Some wheelchair users also find they can do muscle-strengthening exercises at home using resistance bands.

 There are various ways to learn more about activities that are right for you and find local facilities.

-- Parasport is an organisation dedicated to helping disabled people get involved in sports – use the Parasport self-assessment wizard to find the right sports for you.
+- Parasport is an organisation dedicated to helping disabled people get involved in sports.
+Find a local opportunity on the Parasport website.

 - The Activity Alliance runs the Inclusive Fitness Initiative (IFI), a scheme that ensures gyms are suitable for use by people with disabilities.
-Find a local IFI gym at the Activity Alliance website.
+Find inclusive gyms on the Activity Alliance website.

-- Your local recreation centre must ensure it provides access to wheelchair users, according to the Disability Discrimination Act.
+- Your local recreation centre must ensure it provides access to wheelchair users, according to the Disability Discrimination Act (GOV.UK).
 If you have questions about your local recreation centre, such as what specialist equipment they have or whether there are special sessions for wheelchair users, call ahead and ask.